SolaceLabs/pubsubplus-cf-dev/README.md

 * cli-tools to provide a reliable environment to run the scripts of this project.
   - Tested with 512mb of ram, just enough to run some scripts.
   - You may wish to increase the ram if you want to test applications from this VM.
 The setting for ram is in [config.yml](cli-tools/config.yml).
-* BOSH-lite for hosting CF, Solace PubSub+ software message brokers and optionally CF-MYSQL.
+* BOSH-lite for hosting CF, Solace PubSub+ software event brokers and optionally CF-MYSQL.
   - Size as recommended below to fit the PubSub+ instances.
 * A Deployment of CF and optionally CF-MYSQL to BOSH-lite.